Learn basic woodworking and metal working techniques applied to sculpture (in a fun environment)

 Time: 10am- 4pm daily

-Payment: Payment must be received by End September 2021 to secure your place.
+Payment: Payment must be received by end of September 2021 to secure your place.

 Catering: Please bring your own lunch or purchase some in town during the lunch break.
 Morning and afternoon tea will be provided.
 Please contact Southern Forest Arts if you have any specific dietary needs.